devashen07/traffic-and-pedestrian-system/README.md

 # traffic-and-pedestrian-system

 This repo provides Unity source files for a traffic and pedestrian system.
 The system is a demonstration of four-way and three-way stop intersections and zebra crossing interactions.
 This project formed part of the technical interview for Fuzzy Logic Studio to demonstrate my coding abilities.
-I was given this scenario and completed in an accumulative time of 10 hours.
+I was given this scenario and completed it in an accumulative time of 10 hours.

 ## How to use